Solenoids

 What is the difference between a pulling or a pushing solenoid?

-How to connect a DC solenoid ?
+How is a DC solenoid connected?

 The solenoid generates an overvoltage when it is switched off, how can this be limited?